How To Make Resin Jewelry

 Use a Heat Gun or Torch to remove air bubbles for a smooth finish.
 A heat gun or torch helps to eliminate bubbles that form during the mixing process.
 You can also use a resin bubble remover machine.

-Once your resin pieces have cured, you’ll need sandpaper and polishing compounds to refine the surface and achieve a high-gloss finish.
-See our guide on how to polish epoxy resin.
+Once your resin pieces have cured, you’ll need sandpaper and polishing compounds to refine the surface if you have any bumps to get a high-gloss finish.
+See this guide on how to polish epoxy resin.

 Having these jewelry making supplies on hand help so that you’re well-prepared to create proper resin jewelry pieces.